Defined Value

 Personal Property Appraisals

-As a Dallas native, I am fortunate to have longstanding relationships with the local brain trust of personal property specialists.
-I am a Highland Park High School and University of Texas graduate with a degree in Economics.
-Currently, I am enjoying the new location of Defined Value, surrounded by the energetic live/work community of the Dallas Design District.
+As a Dallas native, Mary Ross has longstanding relationships with the local brain trust of personal property specialists.
+She is a Highland Park High School and University of Texas graduate with a degree in Economics.
+Mary is enjoying the current location of Defined Value, surrounded by the energetic live/work community of the Dallas Design District.

 Explore the worth of your possessions.
-As a generalist appraiser, I apply a broad scope of experience and intensive research to provide evidence based appraisals on a wide range of household contents such as antiques, art, and furniture.
+Defined Value utilizes a broad scope of experience and intensive research to provide evidence-based appraisals on a wide range of household contents such as antiques, art, and furniture.
 Daily engagement in auction results, industry periodicals, ongoing coursework, current interior design trends and estate sales enable defining the evolving nature of value.

-As an Accredited Member of the International Society of Appraisers, I am trained and compliant with all USPAP guidelines and the principles and the procedures for the evaluation and valuation of personal property as prescribed by the current version of the International Society of Appraisers Appraisal Report Writing Standard and Code of Ethics.
+As Accredited Members of the International Society of Appraisers, our appraisers are trained and compliant with all USPAP guidelines and the principles and the procedures for the evaluation and valuation of personal property as prescribed by the current version of the International Society of Appraisers Appraisal Report Writing Standard and Code of Ethics.

 Sign up to receive our updates.